exceeddata/sdk-vdata-javascript/README.md

 ### PureJS Example
-- [vswdecode.html](src/purejs/vswdecode.html): a demo page to demonstrate how to decode vsw from an uploaded file
+- [vswdecode.html](src/purejs/vswdecode.html): a demo page to demonstrate how to decode vsw from an uploaded file.
+[Preview Online ](https://exdfiles.cn-sh2.ufileos.com/vdata_sdk/js_demo/vswdecode.html)
+- vsw2blf, vsw2asc is not opensource in javascript.
+It will be provided in EXCEEDDATA commercial solutions.

 ## Getting Help
 For usage questions, the best place to go to is [Github issues](https://github.com/exceeddata/sdk-vdata-javascript/issues).
 For customers of EXCEEDDATA commercial solutions, you can contact [support](mailto:support@smartsct.com) for questions or support.